antimof/UxPlay/README.txt

-idle Bonjour registration eventually becomes unavailable for new connections (this is a workaround for what may be due to a problem with your DNS-SD or Avahi setup). *This option is currently disabled in macOS, for the same reason that requires the -nc option*
+idle Bonjour registration eventually becomes unavailable for new connections (this is a workaround for what may be due to a problem with your DNS-SD or Avahi setup). *This option is currently disabled in macOS, for the same reason that requires the -nc option.*

 Troubleshooting
 ===============